Shaping the local art scene: Amanda Poss at Hillsborough Community College

 , which is the college’s public art program that started in 2018.
 While murals certainly are part of this program, the most recently completed NEST project takes art beyond formal gallery spaces, creating vital opportunities for community outreach, connections, and conversations.

-Not only is NEST (which stands for Nourishment, Education, and Social Terraces) a community-developed green space with artist Tory Tepp leading the project, it targeted good insecurity, sustainability, and inclusion, all of which are leading issues within BIPOC communities.
+Not only is NEST (which stands for Nourishment, Education, and Social Terraces) a community-developed green space with artist Tory Tepp leading the project, it targeted food insecurity, sustainability, and inclusion, all of which are leading issues within BIPOC communities.

 “We try to be one of those institutions that practices radical inclusivity.
 Our student body is so diverse, and I think one of the responsibilities I have is that art we’re bringing -- whether through exhibitions, the permanent collection, or public art -- reflects the diversity of our students or is mindful of the community it serves.
 When we’ve elevated the voices of BIPOC and LGBTQ+ communities, every instance is so appreciated by the community.
 If one of the college’s values is diversity than we need to demonstrate that whenever possible.
 I look forward when it’s not uncommon to see that,” Poss says.